 Warm-up and activate your glutes

-We did say do squats first on your leg day, but we also mentioned to do it after your warm-up 😉Warming up and activating your muscles before lower and upper body workouts is the key to muscle growth.
+Warming up and activating your muscles before lower and upper body workouts is the key to muscle growth and reduce your risk of injury.
 Neglecting to warm-up can cause unwanted injuries that will definitely put a damper on your gains!
 And neglecting glute activation before leg day is not going to get you any closer to building nice round glutes you've always wanted...

 Not only that, but the glutes are a huge muscle group that helps us move forward, jump higher, and even pick up things!
-So neglecting to activate them before your workouts will lead to weak glutes which means you'll be less prepared to handle strenuous leg exercises and end up recruiting other muscles to help.
-Now that you understand why you should do this, here's how to implement glute activation into your routine...
+Neglecting to activate them before your workouts will lead to weaker glute muscles which means you'll be less prepared to handle strenuous leg exercises and end up recruiting other muscles to help.
+Keep in mind, we are also sitting on this muscle group a lot throughout the day, so they can get pretty weak.
+To strengthen your glute muscles implement glute activation into your routine by doing the following...

 Before you start your leg workout, pick 2-3 glute activation exercises, and perform at least 2 sets and 10-15 reps, use a resistance band to really fire up the glutes!
 Perform the exercises slowly and in control making sure to focus on the glutes doing the work.